kkailaasa/askn-wa-bot/README.md

 # prerequisites
-python3
+- python3
-git
+- git
-db - redis
+- redis
+- tmux
 Redis-server is used for caching the user login, conversation id, and rate limiting.
 It is also used by celery as broker.

 # commands to run